SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 ![Image of Vision](https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control/blob/master/VisionPicture.jpg)

 We begin with a calculation of evapotranspiration for a reference crop, ETo.
 ETc is a modification of ETo for a specific crop, soil, and terrain.
 Weather data feeds the calculation of ETo and Kc, a parameter for modifying ETo (ETc = ETo * Kc).
-ETc tells us the amount of moisture lost.
-Subtracting that from moisture needs tells us how much water to add.
+ETc estimates the amount of moisture lost.
+Subtracting that from moisture needs estimates the amount of water to add.

 # What is in this Version of the Software